ǁKharas Region

-The ǁKharas Region (pronounced //ᵏǁʰa.ɾas//, with a lateral click, former name Karas Region, without the click) is the southernmost, largest, and least densely populated of the 14 regions of Namibia; its capital is Keetmanshoop.
+The ǁKharas Region (/naq/, with a lateral click; formerly Karas Region, without the click) is the southernmost, largest, and least densely populated of the 14 regions of Namibia; its capital is Keetmanshoop.
 The name assigned to the region reflects the prominence of the Karas mountain range in its southern part.
 The ǁKharas region contains the municipality of Keetmanshoop, the towns Karasburg, Lüderitz and Oranjemund, and the self-governed villages Aroab, Berseba, Bethanie, Koës and Tses.

 ǁKharas' western border is the shores of the Atlantic Ocean.
 Its location in Namibia's south means that it shares a long border in the south and east with the Northern Cape Province of South Africa.
 Domestically, it borders only the Hardap Region, to the north.